Butterflies in the Garden

 Butterflies LIVE!
 KidQuest: Pick up a KidQuest brochure in the Butterflies LIVE! exhibit in the Conservatory, or download and print your own KidQuest PDF.
 You’ll have fun searching for these clues.
 You’ll learn why butterflies are attracted to certain plants, why they have such colorful wings, how they taste with their feet, and more amazing facts.

-A major initiative of the national Pollinator Partnership, National Pollinators week recognizes the importance of pollinators to ecosystem health and agriculture in the United States.
+A major initiative of the Pollinator Partnership, National Pollinator Week recognizes the importance of pollinators to ecosystem health and agriculture in the United States.
 Through partnerships, it increases awareness and support for protecting and sustaining pollinators.
 Join us in the Children’s Garden where you can learn how to do the bee dance and participate in the “Who’s Pollinating the Garden?” activity.